Car-free adventures aroundCambridgeCambridgeshire

 2. St Ives and Fen Drayton

-Cambridge boasts the world’s longest guided busway (the bus steers itself along concrete tracks); you can use it access a watery nature reserve and have tea in the picturesque market town of St Ives.
+Cambridge boasts the world’s longest guided busway (the bus steers itself along concrete tracks); you can use it to access a watery nature reserve and have tea in the picturesque market town of St Ives.

 - Don’t miss the picturesque 15th-century bridge over the River Great Ouse; it’s one of only four English bridges with a built-in chapel.